-Many colleges require standardized test scores as a component of the application process, and many students fear a low SAT score might prevent them from getting accepted to their preferred university.
-However, a low score on the SAT isn’t a complete barrier to admission to most schools, and NPR reports that more than half of students who take the standardized test each year receive grades that indicate they aren’t fully prepared for college-level work.
-After receiving a poor SAT score, most students have a few options for increasing their chance of acceptance to college.
+Ahh, the dreaded SAT.
+Many colleges require this standardized test as a component of the application process, and often, students fear a low SAT score might prevent them from getting accepted to their preferred university.
+This is a valid, yet somewhat unfounded concern.
+That’s because a low score on the SAT isn’t a complete barrier to admission to most schools.
+Furthermore, The College Board reports that more than half of students who took the standardized test for 2020 and 2021 received scores that indicated they aren’t fully prepared for college-level work, so you’re not alone.
+Receiving a standardized test score that’s lower than you had hoped is certainly unfortunate news, but all is not lost.
+Take heart: after receiving a less-than-desirable SAT score, most students have options for increasing their chance of acceptance to college.

 Take an Alternative Standardized Test

-The SAT may be the most popular and well-known type of standardized test in modern education.
+If you’ve scored low on the SAT, it’s important to keep in mind that the SAT is not the only type of college admissions test available.
+While the SAT may be the most popular and well-known type of standardized test in modern education, it’s not the only one.
 Most colleges accept the SAT as part of a student’s application package, but the vast majority also accept the ACT in place of or as well as the SAT.
-Additionally, many colleges have no preference as to which test a student must submit, so a student with a bad SAT score could take the ACT and submit that score instead.
+Additionally, many colleges have no preference as to which test a student submits, so a student with a bad SAT score could take the ACT and submit that score instead.
 Students who excel in math, science, reading, and English may wish to take the ACT, particularly if they aren’t as comfortable with the logic and reasoning sections required when taking the SAT.

 Find a College without SAT Requirements